 There are two main types of retroreflective material: micro-prismatic reflective tape, and glass bead reflective tape.

 While micro-prismatic tape is brighter from the source of a direct light, glass bead tape disperses light better, making it easier to see from more angles when illuminated.

 Either of these materials can be applied to running clothing as panels or incorporated into the fabric.
-Application on each side of the garment is commonly described as 360 degree reflectivity.
+Application on each side of the garment is commonly described as 360-degree reflectivity.

 Examples of the best reflective running clothing and accessories

-Here's some of the best reflective run clothing brands and products to ensure you stay safe and visible during your autumn and winter evening runs.
+Here are some of the best reflective run clothing brands and products to ensure you stay safe and visible during your autumn and winter evening runs.